Cassandra case

 The Cassandra case (Caso Cassandra) was a Spanish court case against Cassandra Vera Paz (born 3 November 1995).
 Vera was charged in 2016 with injury to victims of terrorism after she posted a series of tweets poking fun at the Franco-era assassination of Luis Carrero Blanco.
 In 2017, the Audiencia Nacional (National Court) sentenced her to one year in prison plus a seven year penalty of absolute disqualification, which disqualifies a convict from holding public office or employment, and disallows a convict to obtain government grants, scholarships, or any public aid.
 The ruling was reversed in 2018 by the Supreme Court of Spain; it found that repeating well-known jokes about an attack that happened 44 years ago, about which "endless jokes have been made", without any abusive comments toward the victim, "is socially and even morally reprehensible in terms of mocking a serious human tragedy," but "a penal sanction is not proportionate."
 The court also took into account Vera's age – 18 – at the time of publishing the tweets.

 History

-Admiral Luis Carrero Blanco, prime minister during the final years of the fascist regime of dictator General Francisco Franco.
+Luis Carrero Blanco served as the prime minister of Francoist Spain for six months in 1973.